 Substitutions & Additions

-Shortening.
-Use butter instead but the cookie will be much softer and might break apart.
+- Shortening.
+You can use butter - plant-based butter or regular butter- instead of shortening but the cookie will be much softer and might break apart.

-One theory is the hermit cookie, which dates back to the early 1800s, is named as such because a local Vermont baker would make brown sugar cookies stuffed with spices and raisins and serve them to local hermits, and lonely elderly.
-Another theory is the cookie was named hermits for New England sailors, who traveled alone, and brought the cookie on long voyages because it stored well.
+Yankee Magazine says hermit cookies, which date back to the early 1800s, are named for a local Vermont baker who made brown sugar cookies stuffed with spices and raisins and serve them to local hermits, and lonely elderly.

 - Linzer Cookies